mpanighetti/dnd5e-classes/ranger/city-dweller.md

 # City Dweller

-At 3rd level, a ranger gains the choice of a subclass.
+At 3rd level, a Ranger gains the choice of a subclass.
 The following option is made available to you when making that choice: the City Dweller.

 ## City Dweller Features